tornede/py_experimenter/docs/source/usage/execution.rst

 Reset Experiments
 -----------------

 Each database table contains a ``status`` column, summarizing the current state of an experiment.
-Experiments can be reset based on these status.
+Experiments can be reset based on these states.
 If this is done, the table rows having a given status will be deleted, and corresponding new rows without results will be created.
 A comma separated list of ``status`` has to be provided.

 .. code-block::

     experimenter.reset_experiments(<status>, <status>, ...)

-The following status exist:
+The following states exist:

 - ``created``: All parameters for the experiment are defined and the experiment is ready for execution.
 - ``running``: The experiment is currently in execution.
 - ``done``: The execution of the experiment terminated without interruption and the results are written into the database.
 - ``error``: An error occurred during execution, which is also logged into the database.
 - ``paused``: The experiment was paused during execution.
-For more information check :ref:`pausing and unpausing experiments <pausing_and_unpausing_experiments>`.
+For more information check :ref:`pausing and unpausing experiments <_pausing_and_unpausing_experiments>`.

 .. _obtain_results: